ramphands/bleachedplusplus/README.md

-# bleachedplusplus
+# bleached++
-slightly expanded and simplified version of the original Bleached by andr-ew
+slightly expanded and simplified version of the original Bleached PCB design by andr-ew